CarCareTruth Score

 From the manufacturer’s Safety Data Sheet, Section 8

-“SDS §2 mixture classification does not include H315; the toluene §3 H315 is component-level only and the mixture is not classified for skin irritation.
-SDS §8 lists protective gloves generically; nitrile is appropriate for prolonged or repeated handling.”
+“SDS §2 mixture classification does not include H315; the toluene component carries H315 at ingredient level only.
+SDS §8 lists protective gloves for prolonged or repeated handling.”

 CarCareTruth publishes the cited sources verbatim and does not advise what action a user should take.
 Consult the full SDS before use.